The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 4. Econometric Considerations

 The composite disturbance ε(t) = u(t) − λ u(t−1) is MA(1).
 Because R(t−1) is correlated with u(t−1), OLS applied to the Koyck form is inconsistent: the bias survives as N grows.
-The preferred estimator is the instrumental-variable procedure of Liviatan (1963), which instruments R(t−1) with X(t−1).
+A rival estimator is the instrumental-variable (IV) procedure of Liviatan (1963).
 The identifying assumption—that past advertising is correlated with past revenue but uncorrelated with the current composite error—holds when u(t) is serially uncorrelated and X(t) is predetermined.
+We employ the ARX algorithm in EdgarStat whenever the regression model includes a lagged dependent variable, such as R(t-1), plus an X-factor independent variable.

 Serial correlation in the OLS residuals is tested by Durbin’s (1970) h-statistic, which replaces the invalid Durbin-Watson statistic when a lagged dependent variable is present: